teeworlds-go/protocol/README.md

-# protocol
+# teeworlds 0.7 protocol library for go

-# WARNING!
-NOT READY TO BE USED YET!
-Apis might change.
-Packages and repository might be renamed!

 A client side network protocol implementation of the game teeworlds.